geopjr-forks/heroku-buildpack-tor/README.md

 # heroku-buildpack-tor

-This buildpack sets up a Tor V3 hidden service for your app on Heroku.
+This buildpack sets up a Tor V3 onion service for your app on Heroku.

 I will be regularly manually updating the Tor version, which may require you to clear your build cache upon your next git push for your app when I do so.
 Easy instructions are in this link: